 V. Spouses and children of U.S. lawful permanent resident petitioners who have already waited three years for the approval of their visa petition or for an immigrant visa to become available, so long as their visa petition was submitted on or before December 21, 2000.

-Your visa allows you to enter the United States and to engage in certain activities while you're there.
+Your nonimmigrant visa allows you to enter the United States and to engage in certain activities while you're there.
 For example, if you receive a student visa, you're allowed to study in the United States, but not to work off campus (unless you seek special permission) and not to stay permanently.
 If you're here on a visa for medical treatment, you'll be expected to get the treatment, not change your mind and go to a job-seekers' convention.

 Just as nonimmigrant visas vary in purpose, they also vary as to how long they last.
 Each nonimmigrant visa is given an expiration date according to what the law allows.
 Most can also be extended a certain number of times.

 An important caution: The expiration date on your visa does not indicate how long you can stay in the U.S. once you arrive.
 It indicates only the period of time during which you have the right to enter the United States using that visa.
-How long you can stay is shown by the date on Form I-94, which might be a small white or green card given to you upon entry or (if you entered after April 2013), you can access this record online on the U.S. Customs & Border Protection website.
+How long you can stay is shown by the date on Form I-94, which might be a small white or green card given to you upon entry or you can access this record online on the U.S. Customs & Border Protection website.